-Steve Reeder is a principal of the Developer.
-Brenda Reeder is Mr. Reeder's wife.
-Penny Rosso is a property owner in the District.
+At present, each member of the Board of Trustees is a resident property owner in the District.
+Thus, the control of the Board has shifted from the Residential Developer to the resident property owners.
 Under the Act, elections for members of the Board of Trustees occur every two years.
-The next election is in September 2020.
+The next Board of Trustees election is in September of 2021.